sankit09/VulnTranslate/replit.md

 ## Overview

-This is an AI-powered translation system specifically designed for CVE (Common Vulnerabilities and Exposures) documents.
-The application translates English CVE documents to Japanese while preserving technical formatting, hyperlinks, tables, and CVE-specific terminology.
-It uses a Streamlit frontend with Azure OpenAI for translation and OpenAI for embeddings-based validation.
+A professional AI-powered translation system that converts English CVE documents to Japanese while completely replacing the first page with a Japanese template image and preserving all technical formatting.
+Single entry point through `modular_app.py` with clean, modular architecture.

 ## User Preferences

 Preferred communication style: Simple, everyday language.
+Project structure: Clean and professional with single entry point and essential files only.

 ## System Architecture